by Tom Revay

 Of course, this fact doesn’t make colliding with a moving automobile any easier, and bicycle accidents with motor vehicles can be dangerous and even life-threatening.
 We offer some advice on what to do if this should happen to you.

-Learn the skills which can help prevent collisions.
+Learn the skills that can help prevent collisions.
 Find out more about bike safety here.
 But if, despite your skills, you have had an accident with another driver.
 What should you do?

 1. Make sure you’re safe